Henry Shelton Sanford: Work for Leopold II of Belgium

 In 1876 he was named acting Delegate of the American Geographical Society to a conference called by King Leopold II of Belgium to organize the International African Association with the purpose of opening up equatorial Africa to civilizing influences.
 Leopold II used Sanford to convince Henry Morton Stanley to explore the Congo basin for Belgium in 1878.
 He then hired Sanford in 1883 as his envoy to the United States to try to gain American recognition for his colony in the Congo Basin, which became known as the Congo Free State.

-In 1885, Sanford expressed the hope that the United States' African Americans could be removed to the Congo Free State, making it a "Canaan for our modern Israelites" and clearing the U.S. of a "black cloud."
+In 1885, Sanford expressed the hope that African Americans could be removed to the Congo Free State to make it a "Canaan for our modern Israelites" and clear the U.S. of a "black cloud."

 In 1886, Sanford organized in Brussels and dispatched to the Congo and its tributaries the Sanford Exploring Expedition for the purpose of scientific and commercial discovery and for the opening up of an interior trade.
 His steamboats "Florida" and "New York" were the first commercial steamers to penetrate the waters of the upper Congo.
 Sanford employed Roger Casement from September 1886 to February 1888 on the Expedition, working on river transports.
 His project did not prosper partly because the Congo State was becoming increasingly restrictive in its attitude to other commercial interests.

-In 1888 the Sanford Exploring Expedition merged with the Compagnie du Congo pour le Commerce et l'Industrie (CCCI) to create the Société anonyme belge pour le commerce du Haut-Congo (SAB).
+In 1888, the Sanford Exploring Expedition merged with the Compagnie du Congo pour le Commerce et l'Industrie (CCCI) to create the Société anonyme belge pour le commerce du Haut-Congo (SAB).

-Sanford remained loyal to the Belgian king until 1889, when serving as the American representative at Leopold's Anti-Slavery Conference, Leopold betrayed his earlier free trade plans for the Congo and asked for the imposition of customs duties so as to aid the destruction of slavery in the Congo.
+Sanford remained loyal to the Belgian king until 1889 and served as the American representative at Leopold's Anti-Slavery Conference.
+Leopold then betrayed his earlier free trade plans for the Congo and asked for the imposition of customs duties to aid the destruction of slavery in the Congo.

 Further business ventures

 His efforts on overseas matters resulted in his Florida groves failing as a lucrative business.
-To meet his labor shortages, Sanford brought 100 workers from Sweden, agreeing to pay for their passage after one year of labor.
+To meet his labor shortages, Sanford brought 100 workers from Sweden and agreed to pay for their passage after one year of labor.
 His workers eventually formed the settlement called New Uppsala.
-In 1881 Sanford brought seventy-five more Swedish workers to his groves under the same arrangement.
+In 1881, Sanford brought 75 more Swedish workers to his groves under the same arrangement.
 Sanford then founded the "Tropical Garden" research station which conducted remarkable experiments in plant and fruit growth.